-C. Limitations
+3.3 Limitations

-The approach described so far can be used for planning the trajectory of a robot and its manipulator amongst deformable objects.
+The approach described so far can be used for planning the trajectory of a robot and its manipulator among deformable objects.
 The key problem, however, is the computational requirements.
-Although the deformation simulation can be executed online for a scene, a large number of hypotheses needs to be evaluated for building up the roadmap or for planning online using $A^$ .
-Additionally, small changes in the world require to recompute the costs for the edges of the roadmap-this makes real world application basically impossible.
-To overcome this limitation, the next section presents an efficient way to accurately estimate the deformation costs for individual objects using Gaussian Process regression.
+Although the deformation simulation can be executed online for a scene, a large number of trajectory hypotheses needs to be evaluated for building the roadmap as well as for planning a trajectory using $A^$ .
+Additionally, small changes in the world require to recompute the costs for the edges of the roadmap-this makes real world applications basically impossible.
+To overcome this limitation, the next section presents an efficient way to accurately estimate the deformation costs for individual objects using Gaussian process regression.
 Our approach uses the simulation system to generate the training inputs and estimates the deformation costs for new trajectories or in a modified environment based on the training data that are generated beforehand.
-The combination of the planning system and the regression technique allows for efficient planning amongst deformable objects online.
+The combination of the planning system and the regression technique allows for efficient planning among deformable objects.